 It’s a popular film location!

 You might be forgiven for thinking that “Ashridge” comprises of just a couple of paths and is a relatively small area.
 Actually, it’s huge; if you do the boundary walk then it’s 16 miles and they say it will take you 7 hours!!
 There are lots of (much easier) walks on the National Trust website that you can download

 They have a large herd of deer and they’re surprisingly easy to spot if you go off the main path.
-Most holidays they have a trail for children for an additional fee.
+During most holidays there’s a trail for children for an additional fee.
 Ashridge is a popular place, particularly when the weather is good, but most people tend to stick to certain areas so if you go away from those main paths then you can get away from everyone.
-There are so many great trees for climbing around here, including just off the main paths, and they’re nice and easy to clamber around on.

-There are plenty of accessible paths but it is a woodland and it does get muddy up there.
-They have a mobility buggy you can hire now if you need it.
-You can only use it on certain paths.
-The Christmas Pudding trail in 2017 was particularly bad – Middle child does love to get messy.
-If you’re going to be going off the main motability trails with a baby then I’d recommend you use a baby carrier instead.
+There are plenty of accessible paths, but it is a woodland and it does get muddy up there.
+The Christmas Pudding trail in 2017 was particularly bad though.
+Middle child basically ended up caked in mud from head to toe.
+If you’re going to be going off the main motability trails with a baby then I’d recommend you use a baby carrier instead of a pushchair.
+You will not get through in the winter months with a pushchair.
 Also, not all of the walks are circular.
 One of the most popular is actually linear – if you follow it to the end you come onto a road.
 We normally get a certain distance and turn back.
 It is a long trail though so you can easily walk for over an hour with little people before turning back.

 Parking – Free, on-site, but can get busy

 Rating – 5 / 5.
-We are regular visitors.
+We are regular visitors in all seasons.